 Planetarium programs are $3 per person and free for members.
-See below for a full description of each program.
+Visit our website for a full description of each program.

 Saturdays and Sundays, 1 p.m.

 JANUARY Secret of the Cardboard Rocket

 (Please note, on the second weekend of each month the Planetarium will show full dome movies only.
 No Seasonal Stars and Stories.)

 Full Dome Movie Descriptions